microsoft/verified-storage/capybaraKV/README.md

 The script also uses `tokei` (https://github.com/XAMPPRocky/tokei, installed in the setup instructions above) to count the lines of code in the `pmcopy` crate, which is implemented in regular Rust.

 To use the script, run the following commands.
 These differ from the standard verification instructions because `cargo verus` does not currently support the required options.
-1. `cd deps_hack` and run `cargo build --no-default-features`.
-Omit `--no-default-features` if you installed the dependencies in Setup Step 3.
+1. `cd deps_hack` and run `cargo build`.
+Include `--no-default-features` if on Linux/WSL without PM dependencies installed.
 2. Run the following:
     ```bash
     cd ../capybarakv/src